johnulist/CSS-Flat-Buttons/README.md

 ##License

 This work is licensed under a Creative Commons Attribution 3.0 Unported License.
-Feel free to use for both personal and commerical use.
+Feel free to use it for both personal and commerical projects.
 You can linkback to my site http://gempixel.com if you want to but you are not required.